-Of all the destinations in South East Asia, Chiang Mai is definitely one of my favorites.
+Chiang Mai is definitely one of my all time favorite destinations in South East Asia.
 I just keep coming back and every time, leaving is the hardest thing.

 You chose well.

 Traveling to Thailand?
 Check the up-to-date entry requirements

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.